Code-the-Dream-School/intro-to-programming-2025/assignments/09CSSLayout.md

    - [ ] In your index.html file, add a navigational header to your webpage using the `<nav>` element.
    - [ ] Add two sections to your index.html file:
      - [ ] The first section will be "Skills".
 Use an h2 tag as you did with your About, Experience, and Connect sections, and be sure to include the id property in the element.
 You can leave the section empty for now.
 In later weeks we'll use JavaScript to insert a list of your skills.
      - [ ] The second section will be "Projects".
 Use an h2 tag as you did with your About, Experience, and Connect sections, and be sure to include the id property in the element.
-You can leave the section empty for now.
-In later weeks we'll use JavaScript to pull a list of your project repositories from your GitHub account using their API.
+You need to add an empty `<ul>` element in this section; you will be adding your GitHub Projects via API call to this empty section using JavaScript later in this course.
    - [ ] The navigation menu should include a link to each of your sections (i.e. "About", "Experience", "Skills", "Projects", "Connect")
      - [ ] STRETCH GOAL (Optional) Make the header sticky/fixed on the page using code in your index.css file.
    - [ ] In your index.css file, change the layout of your "Experience" section using rows and columns so items are displayed in a better layout rather than a list